-Victory Gardens develops and produces new plays from its Ensemble Playwrights through readings, workshops and productions, and provides necessary resources to further cultivate their individual voices and craft.
+Victory Gardens develops and produces new plays from its Ensemble Playwrights through readings, workshops and productions, and serves as a developmental home to cultivate their individual voices and craft.

 Victory Gardens Playwrights Ensemble Alumni